smarter-sh/smarter-chat/README.md

 - [app-loader.js](https://github.com/smarter-sh/smarter-workbench/blob/main/src/public/app-loader.js): a small js script that injects the react.js build assets into your DOM, initiating the React boot-up process.
 - [Makefile](https://github.com/smarter-sh/smarter-workbench/blob/main/Makefile): for automating build and release to AWS Cloudfront, where the react ui-chat app is served.

-Meanwhile, Django adds a pair of DOM elements like the following example, where the app-loader.js launches itself with an "iffe", (Immediately Invoked Function Expression).
+Meanwhile, Django adds a pair of DOM elements like the following example, where app-loader.js launches itself with an "iffe", (Immediately Invoked Function Expression).

 ```html
 <div